ncsa/ShieldPK12/README.md

     ...
   ]
 ```
-- **activityID**: unique ID of action item
+- **activityID**: unique ID of action item the app uses internally
-- **activity**: name of the checklist action item. e.g. Signs next to all cleaning supplies to remind cleaners about
+- **activity**: name of the checklist action item. e.g. "Signs next to all cleaning supplies to remind cleaners about
-  hand washing and not touching their face
+  hand washing and not touching their face"
 - **links**: URLs pointing towards supporting documents
 - **rules** constains a list of rules that determine under what condition a checklist action item will be needed.
 ```angular2html